stimtech/go-migration/README.md

 With out-of-order versioning, features can be merged in any order, without having to sync and rename migration files.

 ### No down-migrations ###
-Down-migrations (also called roll-backs) are hard to test, and may change or destroy production data in unexpected ways.
+Down-migrations (also called rollbacks) are hard to test, and may change or destroy production data in unexpected ways.
 When there is a problem, create a new up-migration that fixes the problem.

 ### Backwards compatibility ###